myGIIS — Building a Learning Platform from the Ground Up

 Scope, ambition, and the risk of building too much

 The client's ambitions were high.
 Twelve user roles.
 AI and adaptive learning on the roadmap.
-A global rollout across schools with different curricula and operational structures.
-Stakeholders who, understandably, wanted everything shipped at once.
+A global rollout across schools with different curricula.
+Stakeholders wanted everything shipped at once.

 Aligning with the design lead to push back on scope

-A new platform succeeds by establishing trust first, not by being feature-rich immediately.
-If students and teachers couldn't find their courses or submit assignments without friction, adding AI on top would only amplify the confusion.
-We needed to earn the user's confidence before asking them to adopt anything complex.
+A new platform succeeds by earning trust first, not by shipping every feature at once.
+If students and teachers couldn't submit an assignment without friction, adding AI on top would only amplify the confusion.

-This required ongoing conversations to help stakeholders separate what was essential from what was aspirational, and to reframe phasing not as delivering less, but as delivering a more reliable foundation for everything else they wanted.
+The ongoing work was helping stakeholders separate essential from aspirational, and reframing phasing not as delivering less, but as delivering a more reliable foundation for everything else.

 Key design decisions